sandypockets/easy-dates-picker/DOCUMENTATION.md

 };
 ```

+If you do not provide a `language`, it defaults to English.

 #### Automatic localization
 If you want the Date Picker to adapt to the language of the page it's mounted on, then you can set the `usePageLanguage` option in your options object to `true`.
 You do not need to set a `language`, since the page language will be detected to match the UI.
 However it is recommended that you use the `usePageLanguageFallback` to set a fallback language in case the page language is not supported, or was set incorrectly.